SantoshPusparajS/Complete-Kubernetes-Learnings/02-AWS EKS/03-AWS-Ingress/README.md

 - Many ingress controllers like AWS EKS ALB IC, NgInx IC, AKS AG IC.
 To identify which ingress controller our Ingress resource/service should be associated to.
 - Kubernetes Object -> kind: IngressClass (tied to our controller)

+Ingress Manifests:

+Ingress Annotations: LoadBalancer settings

+Nodeport spans accross all the nodes in the cluster

+Path types:
+ImplementationSpecific: Controller implementing specific
+Exact: Matches the url path exactly and case sensitive
+Prefix: Matches based on URL path prefix split by /.
+Matching is case sensitive and done on path element basis.